Skip to content

 Does RAM affect CPU bottleneck?

 Yes.
-Insufficient RAM forces the system to use slower storage as virtual memory, which stalls the CPU waiting for data.
-Slow RAM speeds also limit how quickly the CPU can access game data.
+Insufficient RAM forces the system to use slower storage as virtual memory, which stalls your setup waiting for data.
+Slow RAM speeds also limit how quickly your setup can access game data.
 For gaming, 16 GB of DDR4-3200 or faster is the minimum recommended to avoid RAM-related bottlenecks.

 Is it better to have a CPU or GPU bottleneck?